 Forensic Audit Meaning

-Forensic Audit is a structured examination of the financial records of a business entity in an investigative manner in order to find out the evidence that can be used for legal proceedings in court.
-It is one step ahead of an internal audit and the person who conducts such audit should have knowledge of the law & legal framework along with expert knowledge of accounting & auditing.
+A forensic audit is a structured examination of the financial records of a business entity in an investigative manner to find out the evidence that can be used for legal proceedings in court.
+It is one step ahead of an internal audit, and the person who conducts such an audit should know the law and legal frameworks and have expert knowledge of accounting and auditing.

 - Planning the investigation